 The following are identifiable above-ground silver bullion stocks presented in the 2018 World Silver Survey (bottom of page 37).

-With available data, it is conservative in estimating that there are about 4 billion ounces of silver bullion in .999 silver bullion form being held by investors throughout the world.
+With available data, it is conservative to estimate that there are about 4 billion ounces of silver bullion in .999 silver bullion form being held by investors around the globe.

 “How much Silver Bullion and Gold Bullion is there in the world?”